STAR Program

 Explore research opportunities with research mentors (those listed, as well as others who may be of interest to you).
 Do not be shy.
 Simply set up an appointment to meet with that research mentor.
 Typically, this is done by e-mail or by calling their assistant.
 Explain that you want to discuss the STAR Summer Research Program.
 Do not feel obligated to sign up with the first mentor you meet.
 Find a good match.
 The mentor and student should work together to form the research project, but the student is responsible for writing the STAR application.

-Things to discuss as you select a STAR research mentor include:
+Things to consider as you select your STAR research mentor include:

 - Expectations: What can I expect to take away from this research experience?